-- (a) Details on the lead research institution and the partner research institution(s) - Existing personnel (not financed by the FWF, usually the subproject heads and research personnel at the research institution(s)) - · Existing infrastructure - (b) Information on the funding requested: - Explain briefly why the personnel requested is needed for the project (number and type of requested positions, job descriptions, extent of employment, and duration of involvement in the project) - Explain briefly why the non-personnel costs requested are justified (equipment, materials, travel, and other costs).
-If funding for equipment is requested, applicants must explain why this does not constitute part of the basic equipment of the given research environment see section 2.3.2.
+- (a) Details on the lead research institution and the partner research institution(s): - Existing personnel (not financed by the FWF, usually the subproject heads and research personnel at the research institution(s)) - Existing infrastructure (Note: Please briefly describe the status quo and future outlook as detailed in the document Commitment national research institution(s)) - (b) Information on the funding requested: - Explain briefly why the personnel requested is needed for the project (number and type of requested positions, job descriptions, extent of employment, and duration of involvement in the project) - Explain briefly why the non-personnel costs requested are justified (equipment, materials, travel, and other costs).
+If funding for equipment is requested, applicants must explain why this does not constitute part of the basic equipment of the given research environment - see section 2.3.2.